-Since 2016, nationalism has made substantive gains across the West.
-At least, as far as public awareness of key, previously peripheral issues goes.
+Since 2016 nationalism has made substantive gains across the West.
+At least as far as public awareness of key, previously peripheral issues goes.

 Despite this emerging and legitimate opposition, Cultural Marxists dominate our culture: prevailing in culture-making institutions which forge young minds.
 By this crucial measurement, the Left is winning the cultural war.

-An important sign of how deep their cultural hegemony runs, is the conventional framework for discussing race.
+An important sign of how deep their cultural hegemony runs is the conventional framework for discussing race.

 Today, there are two publicly permissible approaches one may take to race.
 This includes a view that combines advocacy for POC’s with anti-white prejudice; or one that hastily rejects any racialised talk as a matter of principle.

-For these well-intentioned figures of the Left and Right, to openly discuss race is dirty, immoral, and logically culminates in violence.
+For these well-intentioned figures of the Left and Right, to openly discuss race is dirty, immoral, and often culminates in violence.
 These critiques have been particularly voiced following the Christchurch shooting, and are integral to justifications for increasing censorship of online Right-wing pundits.

 However, nothing could be further from the truth–it reflects our dysfunctional times they need addressing.